gtechsltn/NET9_MVC_Custom_Authen_Author/README.md

 # Custom Authentication and Authorization in an ASP.NET Core MVC + Web API using .NET 9.0

-To implement custom authentication and authorization in an ASP.NET Core MVC Web API application using .NET 9.0, you'll need to follow several steps.
+To implement custom Authentication and Authorization in an ASP.NET Core MVC + Web API using .NET 9.0, you'll need to follow several steps.

 This example will demonstrate how to create a simple custom authentication scheme where users can log in with a username and password.

 Step 1: Create a New ASP.NET Core MVC Web API Project